itaysk/itaysk.github.io/_posts/2017-12-26-the-single-use-daemonset-pattern-and-prepulling-images-in-kubernetes.md

 ---
-title: The single use DeamonSet pattern and pre-pulling images in Kubernetes
+title: The single use DaemonSet pattern and pre-pulling images in Kubernetes
 date: 2017-12-26 10:00
 categories: [Technical-Howto]
 tags: [kubernetes, docker]